ArtsFest 2007 to Explore 'Art & the Environment,' October 27 - November 4

 A fan of theatre?
 DePauw Theatre offersprofessor Steve Timm's new play, Steve Here ↑X, opening November 3 and based on experiences encountered while hiking and kayaking alone in the wilderness.
 And if you're lucky, you'll catch the roving band of swashbucklers that are DePauw Theatre's Renaissance Guerilla Theatre, sure to catch you by surprise somewhere on campus October 25-27.
 Speaking of unexpected theatrical encounters, DePauw's theatre honorary, Alpha Psi Omega, will present a week's worth of Pulitzer Prize-winning playwright Suzan-Lori Parks' 365 Days/365 Plays, in unusual venues including a car and an elevator.

 There's more.
 DePauw's film studies program will present the documentary, Who Killed the Electric Car?, at 7:30 p.m. on November 1.
-Meanwhile, the work of writers and poets will be the focus of the Kelly Writers Series' October 29 reading by acclaimed nature poet Barbara Ras, as well as the English department's popular creative writing faculty reading event on October 30, and the subversive tactics of Poetry, Naturally, a group comprised of people for the propagation of poems.
+Meanwhile, the work of writers and poets will be the focus of the Kelly Writers Series' October 29 reading by acclaimed nature poet Barbara Ras, as well as the English department's popular creative writing faculty reading event on October 30, and the subversive tactics of Poetry, Naturally, a group composed of people for the propagation of poems.
 Roy O. West Library will again participate in the festival with a comprehensive display of materials on the subject of art & the environment.

 DePauw's ArtsFest would not be ArtsFest without its popular, annual closing event, Art Attack, a day of free art performances, workshops and hands-on art activities for children.
 If you're a kid or a kid at heart, come to the Green Center on November 4 from 12:30 to 4 p.m. to sample the many and varied activities being offered by DePauw's Greek and student organizations.